2004:

 September 11th terror attacks on this

-Day of Prayer and Rememberance.
+Day of Prayer and Remembrance.

 Michael Eisner addresses several thousand Disney Cast Members gathered around the flag at the Burbank studio.
 His words include: